Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Common Mistakes

-No usage nudges.
+- No communication after sign-up.
 Members who forget they have a membership will cancel.
 Proactive communication is not optional — it's the retention system.

 Getting Started